joaomcteixeira/joaomcteixeira.github.io/_pages/scv.md

 toc_sticky: true
 ---

-* Download the complete CV in PDF [here][fullcv] or the summarized 2-page version [here][shortcv].
+* Download the complete CV in PDF [here][fullcv].
 * Publications, talks, and posters are listed in the [Publications](publications.md) page.
 * Produced software is listed in the [Software](software.md) page.
 * For summary of my research see the [Research](research.md) page.

 ## Current Position

-Open to work as software engineer and method developer in the field of protein biophysics, dynamics, and intrinsically disordered proteins.
+Open to work as software engineer, method developer, and consultant in the field of protein biophysics, dynamics, and intrinsically disordered proteins.
 [Contact me!](/contact/)